 In addition to a range of instrumentalist soloists, the Orchestra has worked with a number of choruses over the 31 years of its history including Leicester Philharmonic Choir, Leicester Bach Choir, London Philharmonic Choir and Leicestershire Chorale.

 The annual Bardi Young Musician concerts series goes from strength to strength.
 These concerts are intended to encourage emerging and talented young soloists by giving them a platform on which to perform with a full symphony orchestra.
-In July of last year the seventh annual competition, Bardi Young Musician 2018, was won by Evie Dunn, a talented young trumpet player.
-The Bardi Young Musician 2019 will be a string player and auditions took place recently at the Attenborough Arts Centre in Leicester.
-The winner will be appearing with the Orchestra at the concert on July 7th 3pm to be held again at Fraser Noble Hall, London Road, Leicester.
+The Bardi Young Musician 2020 will be a woodwind player.